AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

 View Operations
 -----------------

-* A matter of inside versus outside the package

-   - Inside the package the view is that of the designer
-   - Outside the package the view is that of the user
+* Reminder: view is the *interface* you have on the type

 .. container:: latex_environment footnotesize